 Intervention while in custody

-When prisoners are placed in custody they are assessed to identify which interventions will help change their offending behaviour.
+When prisoners are placed in custody they are given opportunities to participate in interventions and services that will help them change their offending behaviour.
 These may include education, training or work opportunities.

 These interventions can help break the cycle of reoffending, so that when prisoners are released from prison they can go on to live a crime-free life.